An “Army” for Zero Waste: 71% Diverted at Stanford Stadium

 Sorting food scraps and other compostable material into compost bins is one of the easiest daily actions you can take to curb climate change.
 Together, the Stanford community diverts approximately 6,000 tons of compostable material away from the landfill every year—reducing emissions and building healthy soil.
+Join the campus community and cast your food scraps into the compost bin!
+Missing a compost bin in your area of campus?
+Contact us to let us know!

 Don’t miss out on scoring a compost bin from your Housing Service Center.
 Supplies limited.